Onyx Yoga Studio

 6) What is the size of group who will be taking the teacher training?

-The program maximum is 20 people per session.
-This ensures we can provide the proper amount of individual interaction and guidance necessary.
-We also feel this is small enough where the group itself can get to know each other, create new and lasting relationships, and share the journey together.
+Space is limited to ensure the proper amount of individual interaction and guidanc.
+We find this allows students to better know each other, create new and lasting relationships, and share the journey together.